-As we await the impending label changes, this new survey spotlights the need to improve public education about added sugars and the dangers of a high-sugar diet.
+The survey spotlights the need to improve public education about added sugars and the potential health risks of a high-sugar diet.
 “Consumer understanding of added sugars on the Nutrition Facts Panel is limited,” said study co-author Marianne Smith Edge, who believes better education is critical to help people make informed choices about their diet and health.